Ramsey numbers of ordered graphs: Ordered Ramsey numbers for specific classes of graphs

-To prove Proposition~\ref{propAltPaths} we use a result from extremal theory of $\{0,1\}$-matrices which was mentioned in the motivation (Section~\ref{subsection_motivation}).
+To prove Proposition~\ref{prop_alt_paths}, we use a result from extremal theory of $\{0,1\}$-matrices (see Subsection~\ref{subsection_motivation} for definitions).
 The following definitions are taken from~\cite{cib13}.
-We say that an $r \times s$ matrix $M$ is {\em minimalist} if $\ex_M(m,n)=(s-1)m+(r-1)n-(r-1)(s-1)$.
-If the matrix $M^\prime$ was created from a matrix $M$ by adding a new row (or a column) as the new first or last row (column) and this new row (column) contains a single 1-entry next to a 1-entry of $M$, then we say the $M^\prime$ was created by an {\em elementary operation} from $M$.
+We say that an $r \times s$ matrix $M$ is \emph{minimalist} if $\ex_M(m,n)=(s-1)m+(r-1)n-(r-1)(s-1)$ when $m\ge r$ and $n\ge s$.
+Clearly, the $1 \times 1$ identity matrix is minimalist.
+If the matrix $M^\prime$ was created from a matrix $M$ by adding a new row (or a column) as the new first or last row (column) and this new row (column) contains a single 1-entry next to a 1-entry of $M$, then we say that $M^\prime$ was created by an \emph{elementary operation} from $M$.
+F\"{u}redi and Hajnal~\cite{fur92} proved the following lemma.